Matt Groening

 Category of commentaries in which Matt Groening participated

-The Simpsons premiered on the Tracy Ullman Show in 1987, and became popular enough to create their own spin-off (which has survived much longer than the Tracy Ullman show).
-He now serves as the Creative Consultant on the Simpsons.
+The Simpsons premiered on Tracey Ullman in 1987, and became popular enough to create its own spin-off series in 1989.
+The Simpsons has survived much longer than Tracey Ullman and has become the longest running prime-time entertainment series ever in the United States.
+He now serves as the Creative Consultant on the show.

-After researching science-fiction for a few years, Matt got together with David S. Cohen to develop Futurama.
-The show was a mild success, but ratings were poor thanks entirely to Fox's poor scheduling of the program when it was shown on the channel.
+After researching science-fiction for a few years, Matt got together with Simpsons writer David S. Cohen to develop Futurama, a sci-fi sitcom set in the 31st century.
+The show was a mild success, but ratings were poor.
+This is usually attributed to Fox's poor scheduling of the program when it was shown on the channel.
 While Futurama was never officially cancelled, Fox decided not to buy the fifth season and the program fell apart soon after.

 [edit] Additional Info